prakharnag637/SkyDome/README.md

 # 🏆 Hackathon

-Developed for the **AstralWeb Hackathon 2025**.
+Developed for the **AstralWeb Hackathon 2026**.

 ---

 # 📄 License

-This project is created for educational and hackathon purposes.
+This project was developed as part of the AstralWeb Hackathon and is intended for educational and demonstration purposes.
 ---

 ## ⭐ If you like this project, consider giving it a star!